Frequently Asked Questions

 How many frames can I stack?

 Section titled “How many frames can I stack?”There’s no hard limit.
-Macro Studio has been tested with stacks of 100+ frames.
 For very large stacks (50+) at high resolution, 16 GB RAM is recommended.

 The stacked result has artifacts.
 What can I try?